MileHacker Logo

 • Private car with driver for day trips.

-• Specialized photography equipment (when obtainable).
+• Specialized photography equipment (where possible).

 • High-altitude specific gear (if not frequently used).